-For the purpose of creating a priority listing of candidates meeting the criteria, athletes will be ranked based on their lowest FIS points from the annual FIS list May 2 nd, 2023 list.
+For the purpose of creating a priority listing of candidates meeting the criteria, athletes will be ranked based on their lowest FIS points from the annual FIS list May 2nd, 2025 list.

-For exceptions to the SR, and D card criteria made based on Athlete injuries, a specific criterion for the continuation of carding for future years shall be determined on a case by case basis considering details of the injury and expected recovery requirements.
+For exceptions to the SR, and D card criteria made based on Athlete health related circumstance, a specific criterion for the continuation of carding for future years shall be determined on a case by case basis considering details of the Health Related Circumstance and expected recovery requirements.

-When an athlete is carded on an injury provision in any given year, that year is not counted as a year for AAP qualification criteria toward the national senior card priority 2 criteria or development criteria.
+When an athlete is carded on a Health Related Circumstance provision in any given year, that year is not counted as a year for AAP qualification criteria toward the national senior card priority 2 criteria or development criteria.